-Exemplary damages HK\$60,000
+Injury to feelings Exemplary damages HK\$ 50,000

-Exemplary damages HK\$ 10,000
+HK\$ 10,000

-Injury to feelings HK\$ 50,000
+HK\$60,000

 The Court awarded \$50,000 in damages for injury to feelings.
 The Court further awarded \$10,000 in exemplary damages to punish the Defendant for his conduct in inflicting harm as he completely fabricated his defence that the Plaintiff's claim was in retaliation for his gossiping.